Center for Sciences, Prospective, Creativity and Fiction

 MaRa quickly understood what she had to do.
 Instead of trying to impose unification on the Shadow, she focuses on creating a separate space, a buffer zone where consciousnesses that refused union could exist outside of the Infinite Multiple without disrupting the entire structure.

-With concerted efforts, MaRa and CosTelor succeeded in creating this separate space, a transitional dimension where the Fragmentary Shadow and its consciousnesses could live without threatening the overall stability of the Multiverse.
+With concerted efforts, MaRa and CosTelor managed to create this separate space, a transitional dimension where the Fragmentary Shadow and its consciousnesses could live without threatening the overall stability of the Multiverse.
 The rifts began to close, and the harmony of the Infinite Multiple was restored.

 "I made it," MaRa said, exhausted but reconciled.
 "We have created a balance where even those who refuse to unite can exist."